 He became a British citizen in 1928; he shared a brief partnership with notable German architect Erich Mendelsohn in 1930.
 His contributions to the British modernist movement included the De La Warr Pavilion, Cohen House, and Shann House.

-He co-wrote several books on architecture, including 'Community and Privacy' with
+He co-wrote several books on architecture, including 'Community and Privacy' with Christopher Alexander and 'The Shape of Community' with Alexander Tzonis.

 He was born into an upper-class Jewish family.
 They relocated to England when he was still young.
 His son, Ivan, became a graphic designer, and his son, Peter, became an architect.